EdenBlood/EdenBlood/README.md

 </p>

 <pre>
-💻 Full Stack Developer focused on modern web technologies 🧠 Specialized in TypeScript with both MERN (MongoDB, Express, React, Node) and PERN (PostgreSQL, Express, React, Node) stacks 🚀 I also build fast, modern static websites using Astro 🧩 I work with architectural patterns such as MVC, Handlers, and have knowledge of Clean Architecture principles 📦 Experienced with Zustand, TanStack Query, Zod, and React Router 🔍 Passionate about reusable components, intuitive interfaces, and scalable, maintainable codebases 🛠 Always refining my skills with a strong interest in performance, code quality, and developer experience 🌐 Actively building personal projects and tools for the dev community
+💻 Full Stack Developer focused on modern web technologies
+🧠 Specialized in TypeScript with both MERN (MongoDB, Express, React, Node) and PERN (PostgreSQL, Express, React, Node) stacks
+🚀 I build fast, modern applications using Next.js and Astro as meta-frameworks
+🧩 I work with architectural patterns such as MVC, Handlers, and have knowledge of Clean Architecture principles
+📦 Experienced with Zustand, TanStack Query, Zod, and React Router
+🔍 Passionate about reusable components, intuitive interfaces, and scalable, maintainable codebases
+🛠 Always refining my skills with a strong interest in performance, code quality, and developer experience
+🌐 Actively building personal projects and tools for the dev community
 </pre>

 <div align="center">